Benjamin Mendy to remain in custody ahead of potential rape trial

-Manchester City footballer Benjamin Mendy will remain in custody ahead of a potential trial on rape charges after a bail application was refused.
+Manchester City’s Benjamin Mendy will remain in custody ahead of a potential trial on rape charges after a bail application was refused.

 The 27-year-old has been in custody at HMP Altcourse in Merseyside since last Friday, when he appeared at Chester Magistrates’ Court charged with four counts of rape and one sexual assault.